nelsonelaye/school-roster/README.md

 ## Introduction

-This program is created to manage a simple school's roster.
+This program is created to manage a simple school roster.I created this program as part of my organization task and to gain more practice on typescript.

 The student data only contains the student name and their respective class grade.

-Also, I created this program to gain more practice on typescript.

 The operations/functions involve in this program include

 - Add new student to the roster
 - Get the list of student in a particular grade